Failure to Thrive (FTT) in Children

 Learning and behavior problems in older children

 The symptoms of failure to thrive can be like other health conditions.
-Make sure your?child sees his or her healthcare provider for a diagnosis.
+Make sure your child sees their healthcare provider for a diagnosis.

 How is failure to thrive diagnosed in a child?

 Failure to thrive is usually diagnosed by a healthcare provider.
 Babies are weighed and measured by a healthcare provider during routine checkups.
+These results are compared with standardized charts for sex and age.
 The provider will give your child a physical exam.
 The exam will include checking the baby's growth, development, and functioning.
+Your baby's provider may also order lab tests to help diagnose the cause of your baby's failure to thrive.
+In extreme cases, your child may need to stay in the hospital.
+This is so the provider can evaluate your baby, observe their response to appropriate feeding, and involve a feeding team if other efforts have not worked.

 How is failure to thrive treated in a child?

-Your child may need to see more than one healthcare provider, such as:
+Your child may need to see more than 1 healthcare provider, such as:

 What are possible complications of failure to thrive in a child?